Skip to Main Content

 Group of men rowing

 Health at Every Size is a lifestyle that encourages healthy eating and enjoyable physical activity as a way to feel better and live longer.
-Unlike other programs, it does not believe weight loss through dieting is the way to become healthy.

 Woman boarding city bus